 Insurance Company Secrets - What The Insurance Companies Don't Want you To Know

-If you have been seriously injured, it is important you know these tactics and consult with an experienced Phoenix injury attorney.
-You only have one case, so it is important that you choose attorneys that meet both essential requirements: they are the right fit for you and your case, and they know the "game" that the insurance company or defendant will try to play to avoid having to pay fair compensation.
+If you have been seriously injured, find an experienced Phoenix injury attorney.
+Your case deserves the expertise of an Arizona personal injury lawyer who knows know the "game" that the insurance company (or defendant) will try to play to avoid having to pay fair compensation.

-We always like to make sure we educate our clients and we hope this information helps you understand "the system."
+While not every minor injury case will need an attorney, it always helps to be better informed of your rights.
+Attorneys Mark and Alexis Breyer have written the guide to protecting your Arizona injury case, "The Master Guide to Arizona Injury Claims."
+You can request a free copy HERE.
 If you have any questions, feel free to call us.
 Although we are selective with the cases we take as we only handle serious injury and wrongful death cases, we are still happy to guide people who call us in the right direction and answer all their questions.

 Insurance adjusters know that injury victims are usually in a financial pinch.
 For most people who have suffered serious injury, the lost income is devastating.
-Since our clients never had the chance to prepare or plan for the negligence of someone else, there is often a financial crises that can jeopardize the very basic needs everybody has.
-Even people who have health insurance and a spouse that is working will still be threatened with devastating financial harm, potential damaged credit, and other serious problems.
+Since our clients never had the chance to prepare or plan for the negligence of someone else, there is often a financial crisis that can jeopardize family security.
+Even people who have health insurance and working spouse will still be threatened with devastating financial harm, potential damaged credit, and other serious problems.

 When it comes time to settle the case, many insurance adjusters act as though they need that "one last piece" of documentation to finish their evaluation and make an offer to settle.
 Often times, this is just one more way to delay the case, or to go on some sort of "fishing" expedition hoping to find something that can cause your case harm when there is no reason to believe that any would exist.
 It is important to know that the injured person does not have to sign every medical release form presented to them, nor do they have to turn over every piece of information requested.
 Knowing what is reasonable and what is unreasonable — what the adjuster has a right to receive to do a complete analysis to do the job right as opposed to just being abusive - is vital.
 This determination often requires the experience of a skilled personal injury lawyer.

-If the injured person does not know when to say "no" they will often find themselves encountering even greater abuse.
+If the injured person does not know when to say "no," they will often find themselves encountering even greater abuse.
 We have seen insurance companies request documents that are 30 years old that have nothing to do with the injury that was suffered.
-These type of requests are baseless, and agreeing to the wrong ones can delay a worthwhile case.
+These types of requests are baseless, and agreeing to the wrong ones can delay a worthwhile case.

 Misrepresent Insurance Benefits

 In truth, the tactic of using empty promises about making future payments is very successful.
-We have seen fair and reasonable people lose their rights by waiting to long and making too many mistakes —missing deadlines and failing to obtain evidence in a timely manner – all while waiting for that reasonable payment that never comes.
+We have seen fair and reasonable people lose their rights by waiting too long and making too many mistakes —missing deadlines and failing to obtain evidence in a timely manner – all the while waiting for that reasonable payment that never comes.

 When an adjuster asks you to sign forms, it is sometimes done to gather information they have a reasonable right to see.
 However, these forms which require a claimant's signature sometimes cause that seriously injured individual to lose all of their rights, and other times lead to the collection of irrelevant information that the insurance company tries to use against you.

 We almost never let our clients sign any of these forms.
 Why does the adjuster need you to sign these particular forms?
-Never sign any forms from an insurance company unless you have consulted with experienced lawyers.
-If you are considering signing forms ask the adjuster to put in writing why he wants the forms signed and what he plans on doing with the documentation.
-Ask them if they will sign something that the documentation will never be used against you in a deposition or at settlement.
+Never sign any forms from an insurance company unless they have been approved by your experienced lawyer.
+If you are considering signing forms, ask the adjuster to put in writing why he wants the forms signed and what he plans on doing with the documentation.
+Ask them if they will sign something that states the documentation will never be used against you in a deposition or at settlement.
 The adjuster will almost never agree to do that, as the adjuster is hoping to find information to use against you, even where you have done nothing wrong and were not the cause of the incident.

 Never give a recorded statement unless you are certain that skilled Arizona personal injury attorneys would support that decision.
-If you are even contemplating giving a recorded statement, ask the adjuster if you give a recorded statement will the adjuster give you a copy of the recorded statement that was taken of the party that caused the accident.
+If you are even contemplating giving a recorded statement, ask the adjuster if he or she will give you a copy of the liable party's recorded statement in exchange for yours.
 Ask the adjuster to give you a copy of any witness statements that were taken.
 Even under those circumstances, giving a recorded statement is a bad idea.

 People tell us all the time the reason they let so much time go by after they were injured is because the adjuster told them they did not need to hire an attorney.
 It's important to consult with an attorney as soon as possible.
 It doesn't mean you need to hire an attorney or that your case even needs an attorney, but you should speak to an experienced lawyer to make sure you don't miss deadlines or give information to the insurance company that is unnecessary or likely to cause your case to end up in litigation.